St. Petersburg Library System: Programs and Services

 In addition to borrowing books, DVDs, CDs, and other items, patrons have many other resources and services available through the St. Petersburg Library System and Pinellas Public Library Cooperative.
-Each branch location offers free Wi-Fi and desktop computers for patron use, as well as printing, faxing, and copying services for a small fee and free scanning.
-Patrons can download and stream digital resources, such as ebooks, audiobooks, and movies, using the Cloud Library, Hoopla, OverDrive, Inc., RBdigital, and Tumblebooks.
+Each branch location offers free Wi-Fi and desktop computers for patron use, as well as printing, faxing, and copying services for a fee and free scanning.
+The St. Petersburg Library System also offers Wi-Fi hotspots for checkout.
+Patrons can download and stream digital resources, such as ebooks, audiobooks, and movies, using cloudLibrary, Hoopla, OverDrive, Inc., RBdigital, and Tumblebooks.
 The Pinellas Public Library Cooperative has also paired up with local museums to provide museum passes that are available for checkout by patrons and their families for free.

 Research databases are available to patrons both through the library website and on the desktop computers at each branch.
 Databases include ProCitizen (both in English and Spanish), Florida Electronic Library, Gale Databases, Ancestry.com, LinkedIn Learning, AtoZdatabases, and an archive of the Tampa Bay Times.
+The St. Petersburg Library System is a Federal Depository Library.
+Government documents are available to patrons at the James Weldon Johnson Community Library.

 Each branch offers programs for children, teens, and adults, including computer classes, health insurance information sessions, job search assistance, book clubs, and story times.
 An updated schedule of programs and events, as well as contact information, is available on the library system's website.

 Other services include the Pinellas Talking Book Library, Ask a Librarian, Interlibrary loans, Libraries Unshelved, Microfilm/Microfiche, and Obituary Research.